Updated February 20, 2026

 Buying and using soap leaves

 There are plenty of brands available.
-Mine are Sea-to-Summit.
+At the time, I used Sea-to-Summit.
 You might find more reasonably priced soap leaves in a dollar store.

 With 50 leaves in a lightweight plastic container, they’re easy to dispense using dry hands.
 They’re best removed from the dispenser before touching water.
 One leaf is quite effective and tearing a leaf in half may be adequate.
 It doesn’t take much water to work up a lather but if stealing water from a water bottle, keep in mind it will take more to rinse off the dissolved leaf.
 They’re also phosphate-free and biodegradable so the leaves won’t harm the environment.